canjs/canjs/docs/can-guides/setup/setting-up-canjs.md

     core named exports on it.
 Use this if you want to create a demo or example that will work in browsers that do not support ESM.

-  - `./ecosystem.mjs` - An ESM module with named exports of every<a title="can-zone and react-view-model are not included">٭</a> package bundled
+  - `./ecosystem.mjs` - An ESM module with named exports of every<span title="can-zone and react-view-model are not included">٭</span> package bundled
     together.
 This is useful for examples and prototyping in modern browsers that support ES modules.
 It's hosted statically on `unpkg` and can be downloaded here.